-Performance Outcomes Acceptable Outcomes Applicant Response impacts are only temporary as the helicopters move away from the site only operate if needed (i.e., while tourists are booked) helicopter does not fly over urban areas (usually departs to the south and approaches from the north-west over Dickson inlet) helicopters are located approx. 240m away from closest tourist accommodation to the east.
-The proposed development will not have an unacceptable level impact on the amenity in terms of air, noise, odour, electrical interference and vibrations associated with the use.
+Performance Outcomes Acceptable Outcomes Applicant Response This application demonstrates that the acoustic environment can be managed to maintain the health and well-being of the community and that the potential acoustic impacts are adequately separated from sensitive land uses i.e. the 240m between the site and nearest residential accommodation includes a petrol station, sewerage treatment plant, and a tram line.
 PO11 New lots contain a minimum area of 1000m2.
 AO11 No acceptable outcomes are prescribed.
 Not applicable PO12 New lots have a minimum road frontage of 20 metres.
 AO12 No acceptable outcomes are prescribed.
 Not applicable PO13 New lots contain a 20 metre x 40 metre rectangle.
 AO13 No acceptable outcomes are prescribed.
 Not applicable